Evaluating Regular Path Queries on Compressed Adjacency Matrices: Basic Concepts

 \subsection{$K^2$-trees}

 A $k^2$-tree \cite{BLNis13} is a data structure able to space-efficiently represent binary relations, point grids, and graphs.
-We will use it in this paper to represent Boolean matrices, as follows.
-Let $A$ be a $v \times v$ Boolean matrix, assuming $v$ is a power of 2.\footnote{If $v$ is not a power of 2 we round it up to the next power, leaving the extended cells empty.
+We will use it in this paper with $k=2$ to represent Boolean matrices, as follows.
+Let $A$ be a $v \times v$ Boolean matrix, assuming $v$ is a power of $k=2$.\footnote{If $v$ is not a power of 2 we round it up to the next power, leaving the extended cells empty.
 This imposes almost no extra overhead on the $k^2$-tree representation.} The root node of the $k^2$-tree represents the whole matrix $A$.
 Then, $A$ is divided into 4 equally-sized quadrants, $A = {A_0 ~ A_1 \choose A_2 ~ A_3}$, such that submatrix $A_0$ is represented recursively by the first child of the root, $A_1$ by the second child, and so on.
-The process stops as soon as one gets into an empty submatrix, which is represented by a leaf node.
-Each node in this tree has 4 children (in general, $k^2$ children, yet we use $k=2$).
+The process stops as soon as one gets into an empty submatrix, which is represented by a leaf node, or else when the submatrix is a single cell.
+Each node in this tree has $k^2=4$ children.
+Figure \ref{fig:k2tree} shows the $k^2$-tree representation of a sample Boolean matrix.
+Nodes representing a non-empty submatrix are marked with a \textsf{1}, otherwise the mark is a \textsf{0}.
 This order in which quadrants are represented (i.e., top-left, top-right, bottom-left, and bottom-right) is known as z-order.
-The resulting tree height is $\log_4 v^2 = \log_2 v$.
+The resulting tree height is $\log_4 v^2 = \log_2 v$, and the leaves list the 1s of $A$ in a left-to-right order imposed by the z-order.
+Concretely, the positions $A[i,j]=1$ are listed by increasing value of $\textsf{z-order}(i,j)$, which is computed as follows: since $i$ and $j$ are integers of $\log_2{v}$ bits each, $\textsf{z-order}(i,j)$ is the $(2\log_2{v})$-bit integer number obtained by interleaving the bits of the binary encodings of $i$ and $j$.